viernes, 1 de diciembre de 1989

 (Pintura del artista italiano Pino Daeni)

-so much so that it grieves me until I cry
+so deeply it grieves me until I weep

 that I loved her more than anything in this life,